| |

 of the social responsibilities of brewers, the Brewers Association

-of Japan works to prevent underage drinking as directed by the law.
+of Japan works to prevent under 20 drinking as directed by the law.

 For example, in 1987 it formulated the Self-Governing Regulations